 With so many options on the market, it can take time to find the best business credit card for your company.
 When shopping around, you’ll want to compare the rewards, interest rates and fees.

 Alongside rewards and perks, it’s important to keep both interest rates and fees in mind when choosing a credit card.
-Many business credit cards offer 0 percent introductory annual percentage rates (APRs) for a certain time.
-This essentially provides free short-term business financing—as long as you can pay off your balance before that introductory period ends and the regular interest rate kicks in.
+Many business credit cards offer introductory 0 percent APRs.
+This essentially provides free short-term business financing — as long as you can pay off your balance before that introductory period ends and the regular interest rate kicks in.

 4. Gather required application information

 Figuring out how to apply for a business credit card isn’t so complicated, as long as you are prepared to provide some or all of the following information during the application process:

 - Business name and contact information.
 You’ll need to provide important identifying information about your business, such as your business name, address and phone number.
 Many entrepreneurs’ business and personal contact information are the same, which is fine.

 - Your role in the company.
 If you’re applying for a business credit card, chances are the lender will want to know who you are and what your role at the company is.
 This is relevant because it tells them who will be liable for any debt accumulated on the account.

 - Your annual business income.
 Similar to how you need to submit your personal income information when you apply for a personal credit card, you’ll need to provide your business income when you apply for a business credit card.
 If you’re a brand new business that hasn’t generated income yet, you may need to report your income as $0 for the time being.